Rainbow (1996 film): Production

 To produce a shot in which the kids are supposed to be spinning head over heals while floating in the rainbow, another rig was used that let the actor remain motionless while the camera rotated 720 degrees over his head, behind his back, and then under his feet and up again.
 The old style HD cameras had umbilical cables for power and signal transmission which needed to be carefully wound around a large spool as the camera rotated.

 Royal connection

 Autumn Kelly (age 17), later a member of the British royal family by marriage, has a small part as one of the Tigerette gang.

 Release

 The film opened in the United Kingdom on 26 July 1996, with its primary competition at the box office coming in the form of the British premiere of the US disaster film Twister.
 It debuted at #9 at the British box office on its opening weekend, which also marked its only appearance in the top 10 on the chart.
-The film was shown at the Mill Valley Film Festival in October of 1998.
+The film was shown at the Mill Valley Film Festival in October 1998.